wehnerb/slide-timing-proxy/README.md

 ## How It Works

 ```
-Display Screen → Cloudflare Worker → Workers Cache API → Google Slides API (on cache miss) → Delay Page → Slides Embed URL
+Display Screen → Cloudflare Worker → Workers Cache API → Google Slides API (on cache miss) → Slides Embed URL
 ```

 1. The display screen loads the Worker URL
 1. The Worker checks the Workers Cache API for a previously stored slide count
 1. On a cache miss, the Worker authenticates with the Google Slides API using a service account and fetches the current slide count, then stores it in the cache for `SLIDE_CACHE_SECONDS`
 1. Per-slide delay is calculated: `TOTAL_SECONDS ÷ slide count`, clamped to `MIN_SECONDS`
-1. The Worker returns a delay page — a plain dark screen — that waits for a configurable number of seconds before navigating to the Google Slides embed URL.
-This prevents the presentation from cycling in the background during the display system’s pre-fetch window
+1. The Worker issues a 302 redirect directly to the Google Slides embed URL with the correct timing parameter.
+The presentation always starts from slide 1 on every fresh load.
-1. The display loads the presentation with correct timing, always starting from slide 1

 -----